kaii-lb/dotfiles/README.md

 - Go to `/home/$USER/.config/waybar/scripts/` and set everything to executable.
 - Import `dark-ass-mf.json` from `presets/user` to gradience and apply for gtk3 and gtk4
 - Open `/home/$USER/.config/waybar/scripts/weather.py` and replace `mycity+mycountry` with your city and country
-- Open `/home/$USER/.config/hyprland/autostart.sh` and change `wallpaper` to your desired wallpaper
-- Open `/home/$USER/.config/hyprland/hyprpaper.conf` and change `$USER` to your username
+- Open `/home/$USER/.config/hyprland/hyprpaper.conf` and set the wallpaper path
 - Reboot
 - Profit(?)